 - 2 inch cube of fresh ginger, grated or finely chopped

-- Fresh juice from 1 lemon (lime in the summer time)
+- Fresh juice from 1 lemon (lime for Pitta types)

 - Lightly salt to taste (sea salt or pink Himalayan)